kaz3439/StringStylizer/README.md

 ## License

 StringStylizer is released under the MIT license.
-See LICENSE for details.
+See LICENSE.txt for details.